emqx/emqx-docs/en_US/gateway/coap.md

     - QoS 0, no acknowledgment is required from the client,
     - QoS 1/2, acknowledgment is required from the client.
   - **con**: The CoAP notification should be acknowledged by the client.
-  - **non**: The CoAP Notification need not be acknowledged by the client.
+  - **non**: The CoAP notification need not be acknowledged by the client.

 - **Heatbeat**: Only needed if **Connection Required** is set to **true**, set the minimum heartbeat interval to keep the connection alive; default: 30s.